 • You will also want to provide them with sugar-water in the early spring.
 If you know that your bees are going into the winter with low amounts of honey, you will want to keep them going with the sugar-water, so that they are eating both the sugar-water and honey simultaneously.
 This way they are getting the micro-nutrients from the honey and don’t just end up eating only sugar-water in the spring.
 You can also add pollen patties to your hives as well.
 Using BeePro is a great way to give your bees the nutrients they need.

-This Apivar treatment would be an example of an available mite treatment.
+This Apivar treatment would be an example of available mite treatments.
 Just know that your bees probably have a 100% chance of getting mites and they will kill your hive.
 You can also read more about mite treatments here.

-4. SHELTER They will need protection from the wind.
-If you are in an area with high winds, building a shelter belt out of pallets or straw bales will help keep the hive less drafty.
-If you are using pallets, it would look a lot like our pallet fence we use for our small livestock.
+They will need protection from the wind.
+If you are in an area with high winds, building a shelterbelt out of pallets or straw bales will help keep the hive less drafty.
+If you are using pallets, it would look a lot like the pallet fence we use for our small livestock.

-5. INSULATION If you are in an area up north with high winds, very cold temperatures and lots of snow, I would recommend wrapping your hives with insulation (as shown in the pictures below).
+If you are in an area up north with high winds, very cold temperatures, and lots of snow, I would recommend wrapping your hives with insulation (as shown in the pictures below).
 This is a great way to help them stay warm.

 • Are there tall weeds or grass that need to be taken care of so rodents and pests don’t set up residence near your hive?

-• Is it in danger of flooding and need to be moved to higher ground?
+• Is it in danger of flooding and needs to be moved to higher ground?

 • Are there any dead tree branches above the hive that could break off and fall in a wind storm?